cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/derivation/README.md

 2. Derivation with time series, initialised using `uk.ac.cam.cares.jps.base.derivation.DerivationClient.createDerivationWithTimeSeries(List<String>, String, String, List<String>)`
   - e.g. createDerivationWithTimeSeries(entities, agentIRI, agentURL, inputs)
-  - It is assumed that the agents acting on these derivations add row(s) to the table(s), the entities under these derivations are not deleted and replaced.
+  - It is assumed that the agents acting on these derivations add row(s) to some table(s), the entities under these derivations are not deleted and replaced.

 # Timestamps
 The DerivationClient compares the timestamp of the derivation instance with its input(s) to determine whether it's out-of-date.
 Each derivation instance is initialised with a timestamp automatically, timestamps for inputs have to be added manually using `uk.ac.cam.cares.jps.base.derivation.DerivationClient.addTimeInstance(String)`.